Political prisoner: Other aspects

 The purpose of political prisons and of imprisoning dissidents is to demonstrate the strength of the regime to the dissidents.
-The regime's opponents are isolated and stigmatised, frequently abused and tortured.
-The goal of such treatment is not just punish those opposing the regime, but to frighten those who consider opposing the regime by demonstrating the power of the regime by sending a clear warning that objecting is not tolerated, and that the regime is well prepared and ready to punish the objectors through creation of total institutions dedicated to hosting political prisoners.
+The regime's opponents are isolated, and stigmatised, frequently abused, and tortured.
+The goal of such treatment is not just to punish those opposing the regime, but to frighten those who consider opposing the regime by demonstrating the power of the regime by sending a clear warning that objecting is not tolerated, and that the regime is well prepared and ready to punish the objectors through the creation of total institutions dedicated to hosting political prisoners.

-The status of a political prisoner is conferred to one only after their detention.
-Before that, potential political prisoners may be considered "dissidents, revolutionaries, social reformers, or radical thinkers".
+The status of a political prisoner is conveyed to one only after their detention.
+Before that, potential political prisoners may be referred to as "dissidents, revolutionaries, social reformers, or radical thinkers".
 The nature of the behavior that leads to political imprisonment is hard to define and can be roughly described as any "activity deemed questionable by ruling elites".
-Therefore, political prisoners are officially detained and sentenced for multitude of different transgressions, instead of for a single well defined crime.
+Therefore, political prisoners may be officially detained and sentenced for a multitude of different transgressions, rather than a single well-defined crime.
 Political prisoners are frequently arrested and tried with a veneer of legality where false criminal charges, manufactured evidence, and unfair trials (kangaroo courts, show trials) are used to disguise the fact that an individual is a political prisoner.
-For example, AAPP states that "the motivation behind the arrest of every individual in AAPP’s database is political, regardless of the laws they have been sentenced under".
-This is common in situations which may otherwise be decried nationally and internationally as a human rights violation or suppression of a political dissident, and Steinert notes that "objective evidence about politically biased imprisonments is chronically sparse considering that governments face substantial incentives to hide repressive practices".
-In fact, all governments habitually deny accusations that they imprison any individuals for political activities.
+For example, AAPP states that "the motivation behind the arrest of every individual in AAPP's database is political, regardless of the laws they have been sentenced under".
+This is common in situations which may otherwise be decried nationally and internationally as a human rights violation or suppression of a political dissident.
+Steinert notes that "objective evidence about politically biased imprisonments is chronically sparse considering that governments face substantial incentives to hide repressive practices".
+As a rule, governments deny imprisoning individuals for their political activities.